Today we are making a delicious main dish, using only 3 ingredients and your lovely Instant Pot.

 These Instant Pot brats recipes are so rich in flavor that you can easily enjoy them alone as an appetizer or dinner dish.

+I want to make more!
 Can I modify this recipe?

 You can easily modify this recipe if you want to cook larger portions, or if you want to swap out or add any ingredients.

 If you’re having a family gathering, dinner party with a few friends, cooking for game day, or prepping for a weekend camping trip, I advise to double or triple the measurements used in my original recipe.
+Cooking time stays the same and you just need to add use more butter and beer.
+Check out this table:

 |8 bratwurst||4 tbsp butter|